PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 - Floating Damage

-Luna Pixel Studios has stated its very likely someone has found a way to bypass 2fa and login to multiple large curseforge profiles.
-The curseforge profiles are also showing someone logging into them directly.
+Luna Pixel Studios has stated its very likely someone has found a way to bypass 2fa and login to multiple large CurseForge profiles.
+The CurseForge profiles are also showing someone logging into them directly.

 ## What we know about the malware

 **Notice: Plugins with similar malware have been found as early as mid-April.**

-A number of Curseforge and dev.bukkit.org (not the Bukkit software itself) accounts have been compromised, and malicious software was injected into many popular plugins and mods.
+A number of CurseForge and dev.bukkit.org (not the Bukkit software itself) accounts have been compromised, and malicious software was injected into many popular plugins and mods.
 There are reports of malicious plugin/mod JARs as early as May 22nd.

-**Until further notice, do not use the official Curseforge launcher, or download anything from Curseforge or the Bukkit plugin repository.** While the control server for this malware is currently offline, **any download from Curseforge or the Bukkit plugin repository in in the last 2-3 weeks should be treated as potentially malicious**.
+**Until further notice, do not use the official CurseForge launcher, or download anything from CurseForge or the Bukkit plugin repository.** While the control server for this malware is currently offline, **any download from CurseForge or the Bukkit plugin repository in in the last 2-3 weeks should be treated as potentially malicious**.
 This malware is unlikely to be detected by Windows Defender or similar antimalware products.

-If you have downloaded any mods from Curseforge, or plugins from Bukkit, even through clients such as Prism Launcher or the official Curseforge launcher, it is recommended that you follow the "Am I infected?" guide below.
+If you have downloaded any mods from CurseForge, or plugins from Bukkit, even through clients such as Prism Launcher or the official CurseForge launcher, it is recommended that you follow the "Am I infected?" guide below.

 The affected accounts had two-factor authentication enabled.
 It's unlikely this is a simple password compromise situation; it may be auth token compromise or something bigger on the CF side.
 Multiple accounts are affected so we don't believe this is isolated.